itcambridge/Double-Agent/codebase-documentation.md

 - **Document any major changes in Roadmap.md.**
 - **Test locally before deploying to production.**
 - **Keep dependencies up to date and monitor for vulnerabilities.**
+- **Maintain legal compliance with privacy and terms pages.**
+- **Use --legacy-peer-deps flag for npm install to resolve dependency conflicts.**

 ## Contact
-For questions or handover, refer to the leadership team in the About page or contact hello@doubleagent.co.uk.
+For questions or handover, refer to the leadership team in the About page or contact hello@double-agent.co.uk.